gruntjs/grunt-contrib/docs/jade.md

 Set the data passed to the compiled jade template when it is rendered in a section named `options.data` on the target.
-Any data can be passed to the template.
+Any data can be passed to the template (including `grunt` templates).
 This can be used to generate a debug file and a release file from the same template, by using this:

 ``` javascript
 jade: {